Soft tissue injuries and Physicool

 - Functional loss (for example pain on weight-bearing).

-The symptoms of a muscle strain depend on the severity of the injury, but can include :
+The symptoms of a muscle strain depend on the severity of the injury and include :

 - Pain in the affected muscle.

 - Bruising (hematoma) as a result of tearing of the intramuscular blood vessels.

 - Muscle function may be affected, depending on the severity of the strain.

 Early and effective management is important to help aid the healing process and lower the risk of recurrent injury.
 The immediate application of a Physicool cooling bandage to the affected area will help reduce pain and inflammation.

 In the early stages, soft tissue injuries are characterized by an acute inflammatory response.
 PRICE (Protection, rest, ice, compression and elevation) is one of the most recommended approaches for managing soft tissue injuries.
 The aim is to minimize bruising, swelling, inflammation and pain, to provide the optimum conditions for healing to take place.